Six Permits to Expedite for Projects in Washington, D.C.

 Construction permits are crucial documentation for ensuring that new developments and construction projects meet existing standards.
 However, despite the significance of building permits in construction projects, navigating the complex permitting process proves challenging to most developers.

-Obtaining a permit in Washington, D.C. will see you navigate a complex process of licenses and authorization.
-DFM Development Services, LLC guides a variety of projects through the complex permit application and review process.
+Obtaining a permit in Washington, D.C., will see you navigate a complex process of licenses and authorization.
+DFM Development Services, LLC guides various projects through the complex permit application and review process.
 DFM facilitates project permit expediting on buildings – multi-family, redevelopments, new developments, commercial office space, and more.

 Over the last few years, several changes have affected the D.C. permitting process.
 For instance, a booming construction industry accelerated the adoption of sustainability and green projects, and revised zoning codes act as impediments against permit processes.